elle-j/thusly/design/implementation/README.md

 ### Virtual Machine (VM)

 * The VM evaluates expressions and executes statements by decoding and executing the instructions in the compiled program in a sequential order.
-* It specifies the [instruction format](./bytecode.md), or instruction set architecture (ISA), of the bytecode which the compiler must adhere to when writing the instructions.
+* It specifies the [instruction format](./bytecode.md) of the bytecode which the compiler must adhere to when writing the instructions.
 * Details: [vm.md](./vm.md)

 ## Data Flow and Walk-Throughs